 3 Minute Read

-Making a rock-solid budget is key to getting out of debt and saving money.
+Making a rock-solid zero-based budget is key to getting out of debt and saving money.
 But just like Independence Day—which comes at the same time each year—there are always expenses that pop up regularly to blow your budget like a big fireworks finale.

 This year, be ready.
 Go ahead and work special expenses into your July budget now and don’t get stuck picking up the pieces in August.